Industrias Bachoco (NYSE:IBA) Sees Unusually-High Trading Volume

 Shares of Industrias Bachoco, S.A.B. de C.V.
-(NYSE:IBA – Get Rating) saw unusually-strong trading volume on Wednesday .
-Approximately 1,228 shares changed hands during trading, a decline of 84% from the previous session’s volume of 7,632 shares.The stock last traded at $40.22 and had previously closed at $40.76.
+(NYSE:IBA – Get Rating) saw strong trading volume on Tuesday .
+1,021 shares were traded during trading, a decline of 87% from the previous session’s volume of 7,692 shares.The stock last traded at $39.71 and had previously closed at $40.41.

-A number of equities research analysts recently weighed in on IBA shares.
-TheStreet downgraded shares of Industrias Bachoco from a “b” rating to a “c+” rating in a research note on Wednesday, February 16th.
-StockNews.com raised Industrias Bachoco from a “buy” rating to a “strong-buy” rating in a research report on Tuesday, February 8th.
-Finally, Zacks Investment Research raised Industrias Bachoco from a “hold” rating to a “buy” rating and set a $46.00 price target for the company in a research report on Wednesday, February 2nd.
-Three analysts have rated the stock with a buy rating and one has issued a strong buy rating to the company.
-According to data from MarketBeat.com, the stock currently has an average rating of “Buy” and a consensus target price of $52.33.
+A number of equities analysts have recently commented on the stock.
+TheStreet downgraded shares of Industrias Bachoco from a “b” rating to a “c+” rating in a report on Wednesday, February 16th.
+StockNews.com upgraded shares of Industrias Bachoco from a “buy” rating to a “strong-buy” rating in a research report on Tuesday, February 8th.
+Finally, Zacks Investment Research upgraded shares of Industrias Bachoco from a “hold” rating to a “buy” rating and set a $46.00 target price for the company in a research report on Wednesday, February 2nd.
+Three investment analysts have rated the stock with a buy rating and one has given a strong buy rating to the company.
+Based on data from MarketBeat.com, the stock currently has an average rating of “Buy” and an average price target of $52.33.

-Several institutional investors have recently bought and sold shares of IBA.
-BlackRock Inc. increased its stake in Industrias Bachoco by 9.0% in the fourth quarter.
-BlackRock Inc. now owns 62,591 shares of the company’s stock valued at $2,663,000 after purchasing an additional 5,176 shares during the last quarter.
-Virtu Financial LLC acquired a new stake in Industrias Bachoco during the fourth quarter worth about $266,000.
-Marshall Wace LLP acquired a new stake in Industrias Bachoco during the fourth quarter worth about $92,000.
-Citadel Advisors LLC acquired a new stake in Industrias Bachoco during the fourth quarter worth about $284,000.
-Finally, Invesco Ltd. increased its stake in Industrias Bachoco by 26.8% during the fourth quarter.
-Invesco Ltd. now owns 19,965 shares of the company’s stock worth $849,000 after acquiring an additional 4,215 shares during the last quarter.
+Institutional investors and hedge funds have recently bought and sold shares of the business.
+Signaturefd LLC increased its position in Industrias Bachoco by 51.2% in the 4th quarter.
+Signaturefd LLC now owns 839 shares of the company’s stock valued at $36,000 after acquiring an additional 284 shares in the last quarter.
+Advisor Group Holdings Inc. boosted its stake in shares of Industrias Bachoco by 2,441.2% in the 3rd quarter.
+Advisor Group Holdings Inc. now owns 864 shares of the company’s stock valued at $39,000 after purchasing an additional 830 shares during the last quarter.
+Marshall Wace LLP bought a new position in shares of Industrias Bachoco in the 4th quarter valued at about $92,000.
+Virtu Financial LLC bought a new position in shares of Industrias Bachoco in the 4th quarter valued at about $266,000.
+Finally, Royal Bank of Canada boosted its stake in shares of Industrias Bachoco by 10.9% in the 3rd quarter.
+Royal Bank of Canada now owns 6,263 shares of the company’s stock valued at $277,000 after purchasing an additional 615 shares during the last quarter.

 About Industrias Bachoco (NYSE:IBA)